ybezginova2016/ybezginova2016/README.md

 ### Hello everyone!
 I'm Yulia Bezginova.
 Welcome to my Git :)

 With engineering and business education from Russia and Norway, I have over a decade of international business experience across Germany, the US, Australia, Great Britain, Russia, and Serbia.

-I now concentrate on data science, data analytics, and data management tasks, continuously upgrading my skills, including upskilling in statistics, math, Python, SQL, HDF5, Apache Parquet, Apache Arrow, Hadoop, and Spark.
+I now concentrate on data science, data analytics, and data management tasks for two domains - **Sales Automation, Supply Chain Management**, continuously upgrading my skills, including upskilling in statistics, math, Python, SQL, HDF5, Apache Parquet, Apache Arrow, Hadoop, and Spark.
 I am constantly learning and have completed over 50 courses on Coursera from world-renowned universities.

 I am here for you to support with Data Science and Machine Learning model development (data analytics, statistical modelling, NLP, Text Mining), sales automation for small and medium enterprises, including AI, web scraping, voice assistants, and hands-on bots.